Questions about Maoism and Leading Light Communism

 We recently received some questions about the relationship of Leading Light Communism to Maoism.

-1. LLCO’s concept of the Third World is the same of chairman Mao?
+1. Is the LLCO’s concept of the Third World the same as chairman Mao’s?

 No. The Leading Light’s “Global Class Analysis” is totally different from Mao’s “Theory of Three Worlds.”
 Let’s look at the differences.